 By producing a boxed set of platinum prints, it has been possible to allow the viewer to unlock a part of that 'spirit of place', that makes this mountain so special.
 Each of the ten images in the portfolio is accompanied by a 'Haiku', written by the photographer while on the mountain itself.
 The 7 x 5 inch prints, contact printed from the original negatives, are mounted and matted to 12 x 16 inches using 100% rag museum board.
 The title pages and slip sheets with the haiku for each image are silk screen printed on to 300 gsm Fabriano paper.
 The presentation box is silk screen printed with the portfolio title.

-A new series of platinum / palladium prints is being made, featuring heads of globe artichokes from Pete's garden.
-The heads evolve over a period of time after being picked and unfold to reveal an infinite variety of leaf patterns.
-Individual plants undergo several metamorphoses and can yield a number of photographic opportunites as they slowly change from fresh and live to dried specimens.
+A new series of platinum / palladium prints is being made, featuring heads of globe artichokes and other plants from Pete's garden.
+The seed heads evolve over a period of time after being picked and unfold to reveal an infinite variety of leaf patterns.
+Individual plants undergo several metamorphoses and can yield a number of photographic opportunites as they slowly change from fresh and live to dead and dried specimens.

 These changes can be seen to represent the continuing evolving patterns of the wider landscape and seasons in miniature.